Skip to Main Content Skip to Footer Content

 • Reduce external heat gain: Close the curtains to stop the sun from shining in.
 If possible, plant trees on the south and west sides of your home for shade in the afternoon.
 Then, seal cracks around windows and doors to keep hot air out.

 • Don’t heat your home from the inside: Refrain from using the oven, stove, dishwasher, or dryer during the day.
-Run these energy-hungry, heat-producing appliances at night when cooling demand drops and electricity rates lower.
+Run these energy-hungry, heat-producing appliances at night when cooling demand drops and electricity rates are lower.

 • Take advantage of natural cooling: At night, open the windows to draw in cold air.
 In the morning, close the windows to trap this air inside.
 Then, during the day, retreat to the basement where it’s the coolest.